Zuntan03/EasyWan22/README_en.md

 - Added support for subgraphs, making the workflow appearance more user-friendly.
 	- Functionality-wise, added switching to base models.
-	- Added links to Wiki explanations for each item.
+	- Prepared UI reference in Wiki and linked from each item.
+	- If you want to change node placement, select the node and unpin it with the pin icon button.

 New
 ![](https://raw.githubusercontent.com/wiki/Zuntan03/EasyWan22/log/202508/NewWorkflow.webp)